-Denton County is rapidly urbanizing -- with growth and development expected to continue.

-The County is transforming from a rural setting to urbanized communities, with the population expected to reach over 1 million by 2030.
-A safe and dependable source of drinking water is mandatory in sustaining the growing population and providing for a healthy economy.
-It's urgent that we consider the effect of this urban growth on water quality, on water supply, and on quality of life "right where we live."
+Texas River Cleanup Challenge | WEAT Scholarships 2017 Awarded enton County, in north Texas, is rapidly urbanizing -- growth and development will continue as the population is expected to reach 1 million by 2030.
+As the County transforms to more urbanized communities, a safe and dependable supply of drinking water is mandatory to sustain the growing population and to provide for a healthy economy.
+The impact of this urban growth on water quality, water supply, and on quality of life "right where we live," must be considered.